Introduction

 The future of trust in food

 The World Economic Forum estimates that 67% of customers want to know the origin of their foods.
-Furthermore, many catastrophes, such as the European horse meat controversy and the melamine in China, have contributed to the demand for improved traceability and transparency in the food sector.
+Furthermore, many catastrophes, such as the European horse controversy and the melamine event in China, have contributed to the demand for improved traceability and transparency in the food sector.
 Consumers want more and more information about the food they buy, such as where it comes from, specifics about its growing environment, inputs, animal welfare, composition, and safety.
 [4]

 • Technology can be utilized to transparently communicate information while eliminating the possibility of interference and tampering, which can increase consumer trust.